Cooperative learning in multi-agent systems from intermittent measurements: Introduction

 \aor{ The use of a stepsize $\Delta(t)$ is crucial for the system to be able to successfully learn the unknown vector $\mu$ with this scheme.
 Intuitively, as $t$ gets large, the nodes should avoid overreacting by changing their estimates in response to every new noisy sample.
 Rather, the influence of every new sample on the estimates $v_1(t), \ldots, v_n(t)$ should decay with $t$: the more information the nodes have collected in the past, the less they should be inclined to revise their estimates in response to a new sample.
 This is accomplished by ensuring that the influence of each successive new sample decays with the stepsize $\Delta(t)$.}

-Our protocol is also motivated by models used to analyze collective decision making and collective motion in animal groups \cite{c05,lsnscl12}.
+We note that our protocol is also motivated by models used to analyze collective decision making and collective motion in animal groups \cite{c05,lsnscl12}.
 Our time varying stepsize rule is similar to models of context-dependent interaction in which individuals reduce their reliance on social cues when they are progressing towards their target \cite{tnc09}.

 We now proceed to set the background for our main result, which bounds the rate at which the estimates $v_i(t)$ converge to $\mu$.
 We first state a proposition which assures us that the estimates $v_i(t)$ do indeed converge to $\mu$ almost surely.